Adaptogenic Hot Chocolate—aka Stress-busting Hot Cocoa

 - Neither an immersion blender, a blender, or a high-powered blender is needed, but it will make a smoother drink.
 I prefer to just stir the mixture to keep cleanup simple.

-- Sweetener options: I use stevia extract for this recipe to keep carbs low.
+- Sweetener options: Using stevia extract or another low-carb sweetener will make this a keto drink.
 I use 1/8 teaspoon stevia extract and then about 5 teaspoons of the mix per cup of cocoa.
 If using honey or maple syrup, use about 5 teaspoons of the mix and add your sweetener after pouring the hot water and milk into the mix.

 - This recipe is very forgiving and versatile.
 You can use whatever adaptogens you like for this: no need to be exact.
 Because adaptogens taste strong, if changing things up, just add them little by little.
 If you add too much, just add more of the other ingredients.